ethereum/ethereum-org-website/src/content/guides/index.md

 # Ethereum Guides

-Do you want to start your crypto journey?
-It can be difficult to understand and use all the new technology.
-These guides will teach you how to get started step by step in a practical manner.
+Do you want to start your Ethereum journey?
+It can be confusing to use and understand new technology.
+Our guides will teach you how to get started step-by-step.

 ## Getting started